CTSRD-CHERI/morello-early-performance-results/src/headline-results/initial-measured-performance.md

 &mdash; while using the baseline A64 architecture, still executing on the Morello microarchitecture.
-Using this modified compiler and a Morello FPGA implementation with the above microarchitectural improvement, we were able to achieve **an estimate of between 2.2% and 3.4% geometric mean overhead for the training workload of SPECint 2006 for "pure capability" code generation on a modified Morello design**.
+Using this modified compiler and a Morello FPGA implementation with the above microarchitectural improvements, we were able to achieve **an estimate of between 1.8% and 3.0% geometric mean overhead for the training workload of SPECint 2006 for "pure capability" code generation on a modified Morello design**.
-This figure is intended to reflect and compensate for microarchitectural effects arising from a lack of optimization in the Morello implementation, such as store-queue limits, instruction scheduling limitations, and other related factors, which we continue to investigate using modified Morello designs.
+This figure is intended to reflect and compensate for microarchitectural effects arising from a lack of optimization in the Morello implementation, such as instruction scheduling limitations, and other related factors, which we continue to investigate using modified Morello designs.

 ## Conclusion from initial measurements

-**The above 2.2% to 3.4% is our current best estimate of the geometric mean overhead that would be incurred for a future optimized design (though further improvements beyond that may well be possible)**.
+**The above 1.8% to 3.0% is our current best estimate of the geometric mean overhead that would be incurred for a future optimized design (though further improvements beyond that may well be possible, including to compiler code generation)**.

 [^1]: The FPGA setup used in these measurements does not implement thermal throttling.